Welcome to Visual Studio 2015

 Create unit tests to improve the quality of your app.
 These tests can be run every time you check in, and as part of your build.

 Remove barriers between members of your team and improve collaboration.
 Go further and automate the release of your app to each stage in your development all the way to production.
 Monitor your app's performance and availability when live.
 Collect real-time usage data about how your customers are actually using your app.
-See Application Lifecycle Management for more details.
+See DevOps and Application Lifecycle Management for more details.